C-50 (narrow-gauge locomotive)

-The locomotive has a frame made of rolled steel sections with a box at each corner to accommodate additional weights.
-This means that the centre of gravity is very low, which benefits the running characteristics on poorly laid track, and the friction weight and axle pressure can be varied.
+The frame is made of rolled steel sections with a box at each corner to accommodate additional weights, giving the locomotives a low centre of gravity that helps running on poorly laid track and allowing the axle load to be changed.
 The standard centre buffer coupling is spring-mounted at the fronts and can be adjusted in height.
 The locomotive body with the small stems is made of sheet-metal plated steel frames.
 Depending on the series, the running gear is fitted with an inner frame (series 3700) or outer frame (series 5700) and has a leaf spring suspension.

 It was originally powered by a Csepel W 413 four-cylinder, four-stroke, pre-chamber in-line diesel engine (a licensed version of the Steyr WD 413), which could be started either by an electric starter or by a crank.
 Power is transmitted to both wheelsets via a conventional 5-speed Csepel lorry gearbox (with foot clutch and gear lever) and a two-stage change and reversing gearbox.